DTJF/libpruio/src/doc/_3_pins.md

 before you start the program (so that the initial checks succeed).
 This can get achieved by loading a customized overlay.
-In contrast to the universal overlay, the customized contains only one configuration for the used header pins and libpruio cannot change the mode at run-time.
+In contrast to the universal overlay, the customized contains only one configuration for the used header pins and \Proj cannot change the mode at run-time.
 You can easily create a customized overlay with fixed pinmuxing by using the tool dts_custom.bas.

 In any case, all digital lines operates in the range of 0 to 3V3.
 An input pin returns low in the range of 0 to 0V8 and high in the range of